meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 Flexible - 100-150g/day
 Moderate: 50-100g/day
 Strict: 0-50g/day
+Focus on high quality carbs even if you eat it.
 ### Who is it for?
 For people who want to lose weight, and improve specific health markers.
+Not recommended for pregant individuals and athletes.
 ### Is it backed by scientific research?

 ### Is it dangerous?